 It’s love at first sight.
 Jacob sees Rachel and learns that she is his cousin and is overjoyed.
 After staying for a month, the marriage is arranged to take place in seven years because Jacob offers seven years of free labor.
 Again, Jacob is trying to earn something that he could have just had.
 Laban tricks Jacob into marrying Leah in the dark of night, and so Jacob ends up with two wives, two sisters.

 Rachel has no children, while her sister has several children.
-She has Reuben, Simeon, and Levi.
+Leah has Reuben, Simeon, and Levi.
 These will all become the tribes of Israel.
-The Levites get a special place as the priests to God’s temple.
+The Levites get a special place as the priests in God’s temple.
 They come from Leah’s line.

 Each time Leah has a son, she thinks, “Now my husband will love me.”
 Like Jacob, she’s trying to earn something that can’t be earned.
 You don’t earn God’s love.
 You don’t earn your husband’s love.

 We love God because He first loved us.
 His love for us isn’t in response to our love for Him.
 His love was always there.